 - encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

 At St Peter and St Paul, pupils from all year groups form our vertical tutor groups reflecting the diversity of our academy.
 Each tutor group is a part of the extended ‘family’ of their Faculty and hence the whole academy.
 It is a family learning to empathise, care, show consideration for others and grow together.

 As part of tutor time all students follow the Living Stones programme giving them the opportunity to think and reflect on different values and the practical implications of expressing them in relation to themselves, others, the community, Britain and the world at large.
 The aim is to support our students to make positive personal choices now and in the future.
 They will be encouraged to choose their own personal, social, moral and spiritual values and be aware of the practical ways for developing them.

-Whole school assemblies take place each week and all Faculties meet together for a weekly assembly.
+Whole school assemblies take place each week and all Houses meet together for a weekly assembly.

-Citizenship is delivered across the curriculum in Years 7 – 11, supplemented by activities in the three designated ‘Aspire Days’ and KS3 Conscience Week.
+Citizenship is delivered across the curriculum in Years 7 – 11, supplemented by activities in the two designated ‘Aspire Days’ and Conscience Week.